-From 2020-2023, Walmart Canada has been the national sponsor of WWF-Canada's Living Planet @ School program which calls teachers and students into action to help wildlife and nature thrive with handson activities in the school community.
-The program tracks student results from the school to national level, showcasing the value student actions have when measured together.
-Walmart Canada also supported efforts to accelerate nature-based climate solutions by developing tools and resources to share WWF-Canada's cutting-edge research and foundational analyses.
+In 2022-23, Walmart Canada supported efforts to accelerate nature-based climate solutions by developing tools and resources to share WWF-Canada's cutting-edge research and foundational analyses.
 Together, these can inform decision-making by local and Indigenous communities, governments and businesses to ensure rightsholders and stakeholders take the right action in the right place to provide the most benefit to reduce climate change and reverse biodiversity loss.